ANSWERING YOUR PORT ORCHARD DENTAL QUESTIONS:

-Helping patients find answers to their oral health questions is a priority here at Port Orchard Dental Care Center with our Port Orchard WA Family Dentist.
-Click below to find answers to the some of the most common dental inquiries we receive.
-If you have a question that isn't covered below, please feel free to contact us today by clicking here or by calling (360) 876-6388.
+Helping patients find answers to their oral health questions is a priority here at Port Orchard Dental Care Center with our Port Orchard, WA family dentist.
+Click below to find answers to some of the most common dental inquiries we receive.
+If you have a question that isn’t covered below, please feel free to contact us today by clicking here or by calling (360) 519-5994.

 3. Use short back and forth strokes or tiny circular movements to brush your teeth.
 Each movement should be no bigger than the size of each tooth.